 3. Creating Music with Music Technology & ICT Tools

 Students will be introduced to Music Technology tools and software to create music arrangements, emotive or action music cues.

 All Secondary One students will take part in this programme during their Orientation week.
 It exposes them to music from the Military Band and Guitar Ensemble.
-Anchored by students, it allows Secondary One students to be exposed to music performances followed by experimenting and trying out of the various instruments provided through hands-on instrument stations.
+Anchored by students from the VPA CCAs, it allows Secondary One students to be exposed to music performances from Military Band and Guitar Ensemble, followed by experimenting and trying out of the various instruments provided through hands-on instrument stations.

-The Combo Band Interest Group is an initiative that involves students who have genuine interest and passion for performing in a POP and Rock Band setting.
-Through weekly guided jamming sessions by the Aesthetics Committee, these students are given the space and time at the school’s recording studio to practice and master their instrumental techniques in a group setting.
+The SPS Rock Band Interest Group is an initiative that involves students who have interest and passion for performing in a Pop and Rock Band setting beyond the formal music curriculum.
+Through weekly guided jamming sessions by the Aesthetics Committee, these students are given the time and space at the school’s recording studio to practice and master their instrumental techniques in an ensemble setting.

 St. Patrick’s Got Talent is an annual platform for Patricians to participate and showcase their talent.
 Click on the following YouTube links to watch this year’s SPS Got Talent’s submissions: